 Terence Winter, one of the co-writers of the episode, is one of the people that got pissy about it.
 He believed strongly that the mystery of Valery needed to be solved and hounded David to revisit the issue in Season 6.
 Chase relented, and a scene was written in which we learn that Valery survived the gunshot but suffered such massive brain trauma that he was unable to finger Paulie or Chris as his attackers.
 But Chase changed his mind and the scene never appeared in any episode.
 This phantom scene is probably what Chase referred to on Sam Roberts’ show 5 years after the series ended:

-The “closure-junkies” (to borrow Prof. Paul Levinson’s term) that insist they know Valery’s fate sidestep the importance that David Chase gives to ambiguity.
+The “closure-junkies” (to borrow Prof. Paul Levinson’s term) who constantly insist that they know Valery’s fate are sidestepping the importance that David Chase gives to ambiguity.
 Some questions may be better left unanswered.
 If this hour tells us anything, it is that SopranoWorld is a murky place where events can be unexplained and meaning can be oblique.
 The closure-junkies that insist otherwise miss the forest for the trees.